RachWalm/black-jack/README.md

 ## Validator

 [PEP8Online.com](https://pep8ci.herokuapp.com/) was used to validate this project.
-No errors was found in the final deployed version.
+No errors were found in the final deployed version.

 Here is a [pdf of results](document/PEP8.pdf) for each of the *.py files related to the project.